-Food you have to try in Amsterdam
+The food you have to try in Amsterdam

-Okay, so we all know French fries but make sure you take a moment to stop at a hole in the wall French fry place.
+Okay, so we all know French fries but make sure you take a moment to stop at a hole-in-the-wall French fry place.
 These fries are triple fried, never frozen and served in a cone with mayo, or spicy sauce, truffled mayonnaise or curry sauce – an absolute addiction.

 If you want to order Dutch fries just like a local, here are some things you can request:

 Patat zonder — fries without.
 Fries, fries, and more fries with zero sauce.

 Patat met — fries with mayonnaise.
 Easily the most popular, this is fries just with mayonnaise.
 They don’t even have to say the mayo part — just “fries with” and that’s all the fry artist needs to know.